shantanugoel/ssup/README.md

 -V, --version    Prints version information

 OPTIONS:
--t, --title <title>                Optional title for the notification [default: Sup!]
+-t, --title <title>                Optional title for the notification [default: Ssup!]
 -m, --message <message>            Notify with this message -d, --destination <destination>    Choose where to send the notification to [default: local] [possible values: local, telegram]
     --chat-id <chat-id>            {Telegram specific option} Chat id to which notification should be sent